 Sometimes, though, kids can never return home.
 When this happens, our adoption team works hard to find families eager to welcome these children into their hearts and homes forever.

 Sometimes, teens turn 18 while they're still in foster care.
 That day, they become legal adults, responsible for every aspect of their well-being.
 School.
 Housing.
 Transportation.
 Food.
 It's a lot for any 18-year-old to handle.
 For young adults who've never really had a solid support system, it's practically impossible.

-In Central Florida, we're in the midst of a capital campaign to open The Faine House to provide a safe, secure place for young adults to stay while they complete their education and pursue careers.
+In Central Florida, The Faine House provides a safe, secure place for young adults to stay while they complete their education and pursue careers.
 Without The Faine House, many teens who exit foster care without families may drop out of school, sleep on the streets or become parents before they're ready, thus repeating the tragic cycle of abuse that brought them into foster care so many years before.

 Help for families in crisis